the Northern Utah WebSDR

 on a given band, the sheer number of these devices - both in your

-residence and those of your neighbors - may contribute to the overall
+residence and those of your neighbors - they can contribute to the

 degradation of your receive capability, masking out weaker signals.